-HIST 2309 Ethnic Minorities in American History

-COMM 2307 Intercultural Communication

-ENG 3322 Mexican-American Literature

-HUM 3304 American Ethnic Heritage

-HUM 3320 Foreign Literature in Translation

-HUM 3321 Hispanic Culture and Civilization

-For students placing out of any foreign language courses, other courses in English, humanities or social sciences may be substituted.

-Upper-Level Requirements (36 hours)

-Humanities Core (6 hours)

-HUM 3310: Cultural Criticism (3 hours) HUM 4350: Senior Seminar (3 hours)

-Concentration of upper-level courses in one of the following humanities disciplines (12 hours)

-Art, Communication, Drama, English, Foreign Language, History, Humanities, Music, Philosophy or Spanish.
+HIST 2309 Ethnic Minorities in American History COMM 2307 Intercultural Communication ENG 3322 Mexican-American Literature HUM 3304 American Ethnic Heritage HUM 3320 Foreign Literature in Translation HUM 3321 Hispanic Culture and Civilization For students placing out of any foreign language courses, other courses in English, humanities or social sciences may be substituted.
+Upper-Level Requirements (33 hours) Humanities Core (6 hours) HUM 3310: Cultural Criticism (3 hours) HUM 4350: Senior Seminar (3 hours) HUM 4098: Portfolio (Enroll the semester before graduation) Humanities Concentration: Upper-level courses in one of the following humanities disciplines (12 hours) Art, Communication, Drama, English, French, History, Humanities, Music, Philosophy or Spanish.
 Students are encouraged to consult with a faculty advisor before deciding on their concentration area.

-Upper-level courses taken from any of the following disciplines (18 hours)

-Art, Communication, Drama, English, Foreign Language, History, Humanities, Music, Philosophy, Political Science (POLS 4304 and POLS 4306 only), Psychology (PSY 4301 only)

-Electives (15 hours)

-From any department at any level, with the following restrictions: Developmental courses (ENG 1300, MATH 0300, MATH 1300 and RDG 1300) may not apply to graduation requirements.
+Upper-level courses taken from any of the following disciplines (15 hours) Art, Communication, Drama, English, Spanish, History, Humanities, Music, Philosophy, Political Science (4304 and 4306 only), Psychology (PSY 4301 only) Electives (15 hours) From any department at any level, with the following restrictions: Developmental courses (ENG 1300, MATH 0300, MATH 1300 and RDG 1300) may not apply to graduation requirements.
 No more than 25% of the hours presented for graduation may be credits in business.
 Electives are an important part of the degree program and should be selected in consultation with an academic advisor.

-Bachelor of Arts

-Major in Spanish

-William J. Nowak, PhD, Coordinator Room 1028-South, 713-221-8673

-The Bachelor of Arts degree in Spanish is designed especially for professionals and encourages the integration of Spanish language studies as an essential component of professional development.
+Bachelor of Arts Major in Spanish William J. Nowak, PhD, Coordinator Room 1009-South, 713-221-8673 The Bachelor of Arts degree in Spanish is designed especially for professionals and encourages the integration of Spanish language studies as an essential component of professional development.
 Students will complete a concentration in a field of academic study that suits their professional goals as well as an internship in which the use of Spanish is required.
 By combining the academic study of Spanish language and culture with the professional world, students will be well positioned for employment opportunities in which bilingualism is an asset.

-Degree Requirements

-The Spanish major requires a minimum of 122 hours.
-For degree completion, at least 25% of the semester credit hours must be earned through instruction offered by UH-Downtown.
-The last 30 of the total hours and 18 of the upper-level hours toward the degree must be successfully completed in residence at UH-Downtown.
-An overall minimum grade point average of 2.0 at UH-Downtown is required for graduation, and a minimum average of 2.0 must be maintained in the upper-level hours in the major.
-Graduating seniors must submit a portfolio of five of their best written assignments, chosen from work completed in several of their upper level Spanish courses at UHD.

-Common Core Requirements (42 hours)

-See listing under Common Core Requirements on page 27 of this Catalog.

-Preparatory Requirements (20 hours)

-English Writing (beyond English 1302 at 3000-4999 level)

-Philosophy (Ethics course)

-Foreign Language or Culture courses (14 hours)

-Upper Level Requirements (27 hours)

-SPAN 3301 (Advanced Grammar and Composition)

-SPAN 3302 (Professional Writing)

-SPAN 3320 (Professional Oral Communication)

-SPAN 4098 (Portfolio)

-SPAN 4380 (Field Experience / Internship)

-Additional upper-level elective courses in Spanish (15 hours)

-Supplemental Concentration in one discipline or area of study (18 hours)

-At least 9 hours must be upper-level (3000-4999).
-Courses in the supplemental area must be approved by an advisor in conjunction with the Spanish degree coordinator.

-Electives (15 hours)

-From any department at any level, with the following restrictions: Developmental courses (ENG 1300, MATH 0300, MATH 1300, and RDG 1300) may not apply toward graduation requirements.
-Electives are an important part of the degree program and should be selected in consultation with an academic advisor.

-Minor in Art

-Minimum requirements:
+Program Learning Outcomes Graduates who earn a BA in Spanish will: